Quaternary Hermitian linear complementary dual codes: Abstract

 \section{Abstract}

 The largest minimum weights among quaternary Hermitian linear complementary dual codes are known for dimension $2$.
-In this paper, we give some conditions for the nonexistence of quaternary Hermitian linear complementary dual codes with large minimum weights.
-As an application, we completely determine the largest minimum weights for dimension $3$, by using a classification of some quaternary codes.
-In addition, for a positive integer $s$, a maximal entanglement entanglement-assisted quantum $[[21s+5,3,16s+3;21s+2]]$ codes is constructed for the first time from a quaternary Hermitian linear complementary dual $[26,3,19]$ code.
+In this paper, we give some conditions on the nonexistence of quaternary Hermitian linear complementary dual codes with large minimum weights.
+As a consequence, we completely determine the largest minimum weights for dimension $3$, by using a classification of some quaternary codes.
+In addition, for a positive integer $s$, an entanglement-assisted quantum error-correcting $[[21s+5,3,16s+3;21s+2]]$ code with maximal entanglement is constructed for the first time from a quaternary Hermitian linear complementary dual $[26,3,19]$ code.